britram/rains-prototype/draft-trammell-rains-protocol.md

 SHOULD only be enabled by clients designed explicitly for debugging RAINS itself, and MUST NOT be enabled by default by client resolvers.

-When a server creates a new query to forward to another server in response to a query it received, and the received query contains a query-expires time, the delegated query MUST contain the same query-expires time.
+When a server creates a new query to forward to another server in response to a query it received, and the received query contains a query-expires time, the delegated query MUST NOT have a query-expires time after that in the received query.
 If the received query contains no query-expires time, the delegated query MAY contain a query- expires time of the server's choosing, according to its configuration.

 On receipt of a notification, a server's behavior depends on the notification type: